The landscapes of Tinos, the Greek island in the Cyclades

 If you don’t wish to exert yourself too much then make the most of the stunning landscape by relaxing and taking in the spectacular views.
 With more than 120 km of shoreline around the island there is plenty to discover, with the famous Agios Sostis beach just 3km from the estate.
 Otherwise we dipped our toes into the beaches of Isternia, Lichnaftia, Agios Romanos, Kolumbithra and the very private Pachia Ammos.

-Our favourite route is to hop through Athens and either ferry on down to the island, alternatively you can fly into Mykonos and take the fastcat 20 minutes to unspoilt Tinos.
+Our favourite route is to hop through Athens and either ferry on down to the island, alternatively, you can fly into Mykonos and take the fastcat 20 minutes to the unspoilt Tinos.
 Travel between the Cyclades has recently been made, at last, much easier to plan with many ferry services now fully online – yeah.
-Check out Hellenic Seaways for the fastcats services and Greek Ferries for the softer pace.
+Check out Hellenic Seaways for the fastcats services and Greek Ferries for the softer pace, or for a real fast access to more than 16 island destinations, try out a charter helicopter with Hoper.

 RELATED